Elteoremadebeethoven/MyAnimations/check_formula_by_txt/Manual_CheckFormulaByTXT.md

 # Format:
-Copy the code from [here](https://github.com/Elteoremadebeethoven/MyAnimations/blob/master/check_formula_by_txt/check_formula_by_txt.py) and paste it in your code, and create an scene like this:
+Copy the code from [here](https://github.com/Elteoremadebeethoven/MyAnimations/blob/master/check_formula_by_txt/check_formula_by_txt.py) and paste it in your project, and create an scene like this:
 ```python3
 class CheckFormula(CheckFormulaByTXT):
     CONFIG={